-Learn To Use Man Pages Efficiently - OSTechNix
+Learn To Use Man Pages Efficiently In Linux - OSTechNix

 Search within man pages

-Once you’re in a man page, you may want to look for specific string.
-To do so, just type / (forward slash) followed by your search string like below
+Once you're in a man page, you may want to look for specific string.
+To do so, just type / (forward slash) followed by the search string like below

 /<search_string> or <pattern>

-Let us say, you’re in man page of mount command and wants to look for information on the –bind option.
-To do so, type:
+Let us say, you're in the man page of mount command:

 /bind

-Any matches to the search string in the current man page will be highlighted.
+Any matches to the search string in the current man page will get highlighted.

 Press "n" and "SHIFT+n" to browse through the next and previous matches.

-/pattern(or string) – will search forward for (N-th) matching line.
 You can also do the backward searching using ?pattern.
-This can be helpful if you are at the end or middle of the man page.
+This can be helpful if you are in the middle or at the end of the man page.

 ?bind